qchenwhy006/Car-diagnostic-report-analysis-Chinese-Version-/README.md

 TODO:
 -------------------------------
 1) Because each piece of data contains question (e.g.: How mush does it cost on replacing a new tire? ) or description of car situation, the former could be referenced by Reading Comprehension related models like Bi_DAF, DCN+ or S_Net.
-Span_extraction based task could accurately focus on the limit length of text, which is more precision than extractive-generating model.
+Span_extraction based task could accurately focus on the limit length of text, which is more precise than extractive-texting model.